 Betterment makes investing effortless by allowing investors to choose from a range of different portfolio options.
 Their custom, professionally-curated portfolios are built from a mixture of low-cost EFTs or cryptocurrencies and center around various themes that you can choose from.
 Whether you want to focus on anything from social or climate impact to the Metaverse, Betterment has an option for you.

 Want a little more control?
-Check out Betterment’s flexible portfolios which allows more customization options.
+Check out Betterment’s flexible portfolios which allow more customization options.
 The best part about Betterment is that the trading platform will make automatic adjustments to your holdings to help you best avoid market volatility.

 - A great choice for the hands-off investor looking for an automated solution at a reasonable price